-I I am a news and documentary photographer based in The Netherlands, focusing on social, economic and political issues around the world.
-In my projects I aim to raise awareness for contemporary social issues in which I am particularly sensitive for the consequences of large political decisions on regular individuals.
-Through my photography I focus on small personal stories, giving the individual a face and voice as a metaphor for larger and complex issues.
-Engaging with society from grassroots perspectives I use my camera to communicate and aspire to create understanding on contemporary issues in relation to political and economic transformations.
+Dirk-Jan Visser (1978) is a news and documentary photographer based in The Netherlands, focusing on social, economic and political issues around the world.
+In his projects, Dirk-Jan aims to raise awareness for contemporary social issues in which he is particularly sensitive for the consequences of large political decisions on regular individuals.
+Within his photography he focuses on the small personal stories, giving the individual a face and voice as a metaphor for larger and complex issues.
+Engaging with society from grassroots perspectives, he uses his camera to communicate and aspires to create understanding on contemporary issues in relation to the political and economic transformations.

-In 2005 I published the book Brave New Kosovo, A world of transformation and imagination, a photojournalistic merge of stories about Kosovo six years after the war.
-It draws a human, but sometimes grim picture of the life in this former UN-protectorate, portraying individuals from the streets as well as decision makers at the top.
-My work on the Zimbabwean exodus won a number of awards, including Dutch Photojournalist of the Year 2007, a special recognition in the POYI World Understanding Award 2009, and was used by the Human Rights Watch lobby to help create a change of asylum policy in South Africa towards Zimbabweans.
-I consider this to be the greatest achievement of my career.
+In 2005 he published the book Brave New Kosovo, A world of transformation and imagination, a photojournalistic merge of stories about Kosovo six years after the war.
+It draws a human, real and sometimes grim picture of the life in this former UN-protectorate, portraying individuals from the streets as well as decision makers at the top.
+His work on the Zimbabwean exodus won a number of awards, including Dutch Photojournalist of the Year 2007, a special recognition in the POYI World Understanding Award 2009, and was used by the Human Rights Watch lobby to help bring about a change of asylum policy in South Africa towards Zimbabweans.
+Dirk-Jan considers this to be the greatest achievement of his career.